-Tekapo offers so many free or low cost things to see and do you'll be wishing you can stay longer!
+The Mackenzie Country offers so many free or low cost things to see and do you'll be wishing you can stay in Tekapo longer!

 Walking and biking opportunities abound in the Lake Tekapo area, whatever your level of fitness.
 For your little ones, a children's playground is located on the lakefront, including flying fox.
 View and download maps of the town facilites and tracks here.

 The extensive Lake Tekapo Regional Park is nestled on the eastern shore of the lake, and offers an array of mountain bike tracks, including a kids pump track.
 Graded easiest, easy and intermediate for mountain bikes.
+Dog-friendly.
 Download a park map here, and load up your bikes!
 Bikes can also be hired locally from BeSpoke Bikes

 Located in the Lake Tekapo Regional Park.
 BYO frisbee and download a course map here.